 Throughout its existence, INCAR has oriented its scientific activity to the study of domestic and imported coals, to conversion processes -combustion for the production of electrical energy and coking to obtain metallurgical coke- in order to contribute to a cleaner and more efficient use of coal and its derivatives.
 INCAR also develops an important activity in the field of new materials, whose structural, textural, electrical, electrochemical and catalytic properties are investigated in the most modern applications, from composite materials to supercapacitors.
 The research carried out is framed in research projects financed at regional, national and European level as well as research and support contracts with national and foreign companies.

 The evolution of INCAR has led to the diversification of research, maintaining the classic work topics, such as those related to the conversion of coal and related processes and carbochemistry, even when they are studied from broader and more complex perspectives, including for example the addition of biomass or residues for different purposes or the use of new precursors and processes to develop more sophisticated materials.

-INCAR is organised into three Research departments (Energy and Environment; Chemical Processes in Energy and Environment; Materials Chemistry) and several Research Support Services (Management, Maintenance, Analysis, Scientific Infrastructure, Library, Informatics and Scientific Dissemination).
+INCAR is organised into three Research departments (Energy Transition Technologies, Chemistry of Materials and Sustainable Chemical Processes) and several Research Support Services (Management, Maintenance, Analysis, Scientific Infrastructure, Library, Informatics and Scientific Dissemination).